Last Updated on

 Hike the surrounding hills around Thimphu Valley.

-Since Thimphu is located in the middle of the valley, is there tons of hiking opportunities in the surrounding hills.
+Since Thimphu is located in the middle of the valley, are there tons of hiking opportunities in the surrounding hills.
 You can do short hikes up to viewpoints like the photo to get an overview of Bhutan´s capital, or you can do a 3 hours hike to one of the many Monasteries that´s located around the valley.

 Want to Experience the local nightlife at The Mojo Park.